-Elevated lead concentrations were recorded in Small Bay, particularly in the vicinity of the multipurpose terminal and the yacht club (Figure 7.14 & Table 7.3).
+Elevated lead concentrations were recorded in Small Bay particularly in the vicinity of the Multi-Purpose Terminal and the Saldanha Bay Yacht Club (Figure 7.13 & Table 7.3).
 Lead pollution is a worldwide problem and is generally associated with mining, smelting and the industrial use of lead (OSPAR 2010).
-Lead is a persistent compound which is toxic to aquatic organism and mammals, and thus the contamination is of concern for the marine environment and human consumption (OSPAR 2010).
+Lead is a persistent compound which is toxic to aquatic organism and mammals and thus, the contamination is of concern for the marine environment and human consumption (OSPAR 2010).
 The area adjacent to the multi-purpose terminal had the highest lead values indicating that this area is subject to high levels of lead pollution.
-The enrichment factor for the site nearest to the multipurpose terminal was very high (51.2), however, the concentration of lead was below recommended ERL toxicity limits (Table 7.4).
+The enrichment factor for the site nearest to the multi-purpose terminal was very high (48.54), however, the concentration of lead was below recommended ERL toxicity limits (Table 7.4).
 Normalized metal/aluminium ratios revealed that lead contamination was high at numerous sites in Small Bay (Table 7.5).
 Areas of concern corresponded with sites where high metal concentrations and metal enrichment were indicated.